 #MeWe’s hypothesis: An arrested narrative of oneself translates to an arrested development of the person and their community.
 A plural and resilient narrative of oneself can translate to unlocking the potential of the person and their community.

-Trainings and workshops involve neuro-education, media making, team-building, and empathy exercises that also encourage youth to use mistakes as a source for innovation and creative growth.
+Trainings, activities and workshops sync neuro-education with mental health psychosocial support and leadership development all through communications and media making experiences.
+In the process of our methodology, participants exercise empathy, perspective taking, collaboration, and emotion regulation.
 Youth gain 21st century skills in script development, story-boarding strategic messaging, filmmaking, interviewing, basic editing and vlogging.
 During the process of the storytelling for changemaking, young people identify a social issue or challenge that they want to innovate around for social good.
 By the end of the experiential program, youth are better equipped as effective communicators for social change, and they are a step closer to launching their own group social ventures or efforts for initiating positive community change.

 #MeWe International Inc. is piloting in numbers countries, in refugee as well as non-refugee contexts.
 Pilots include #MeWeTajikistan, #MeWeEcuador, #MeWeMoldova, #MeWeMexico, #MeWeHonduras. #MeWe International’s best known program is #MeWeSyria, which is currently working with youth mentors, refugee youth, parents, Youth Service Organizations and teachers in: Zaatari refugee camp in Jordan | 3 cities in Southeast, Turkey | 3 cities in Lebanon.
 The program has received awards and recognition from SOLVE MIT, and UNHCR Innovation, and Open IDEO.
 Trainees, who are Syrain refugees, are now replicating the storytelling and changemaker program to youth and parents, with a target of reach of 1,500+ by August 2018.
 Previous phases of MeWe are made possible thanks to the German Government, and Ashoka’s Youth Venture.
 Implementing partners include: Questscope is hosting Me/We inside Zaatari refugee camp, and the NGOs DARB-Syr, who are leading #MeWeSyria in Turkey.